jamesaoverton/obo-tutorial/docs/introduction.md

 - protocol: the name of the protocol used for the observation
 - organ: the name of the subject's organ that was observed
 - morphology: the name of the disease or other abnormal state of the organ
-- qualifier: a keyword to futher describe the morphology
+- qualifier: a keyword to further describe the morphology
 - comment: unstructured notes made by the investigator about the observation

 Now we'll make a table with a row for each of these.
-We'll describe the current format of the cells, a better format, and give a technique for converting them.
+We'll describe the current format of the cells, suggest a better format, and name a technique for converting the current format to the new format.
 We'll see more about each of these techniques in the coming sections, including example code and configuration.
 Some of the acronyms might not yet be familiar:

-- an [IRI](https://en.wikipedia.org/wiki/Internationalized_resource_identifier) is an Internationalized Resource Identifier for naming things such as people and ontology terms
+- an [IRI](https://en.wikipedia.org/wiki/Internationalized_resource_identifier) is an Internationalized Resource Identifier for naming things such as people, studies, study subjects, classes of things, relations between thing, and anything else we care to give a name to
-- an [ORCID](http://orcid.org) is an IRI for a person
+- an [ORCID](http://orcid.org) is a special IRI for a researcher
-- an application ontology is a collection of ontology terms for a particular purpose; we'll use these ontologies:
+- an application ontology is a collection of ontology terms for a particular purpose; we'll use terms from these reference ontologies:
     - [NCBITaxon](http://www.obofoundry.org/wiki/index.php/NCBITaxon:Main_Page) is a translation of the [NCBI Taxonomy](http://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi)
     - [PATO](http://obofoundry.org/wiki/index.php/PATO:Main_Page) is the Phenotypic Quality Ontology
     - [OBI](http://obi-ontology.org) is the Ontology for Biomedical Investigations
-    - [Uberon](http://uberon.org) is the Uberon is an integrated cross-species ontology
+    - [Uberon](http://uberon.org) is an integrated cross-species ontology
     - [MPATH](http://obofoundry.org/cgi-bin/detail.cgi?id=mouse_pathology) is the Mouse Pathology Ontology